 A second possibility is that the 3700 cm-1 is originating from the water molecules coordinating to SeCN- ions.
-It is found that the shape and phase of dangling OH and the OH mode of water complexed with anions are similar.84 This suggests that the origin of 3700 cm-1 peak at higher concentration could be the result of SeCN-:H2O complexation at Stern layer.
+It is found that the shape and phase of dangling OH and the OH mode of water complexed with anions are similar.
+This suggests that the origin of 3700 cm-1 peak at higher concentration could be the result of SeCN-:H2O complexation at Stern layer.
 Because, both XR (Figure 5b) and VSFG (Figure S3) do not show a significant difference in the tail region between 2.5 mM and 25 mM samples.
 The broadening of this peak compared to pure air/water interface indicates the presence of asymmetric bonding environments.
-Further investigations with molecular dynamics simulations can elucidate the origins of this peak as it was done in the case of 3600 cm-1 peak appearing in the presence of PtCl62- and PdCl42- anions.^{9, 63} Nevertheless, VSFG studies of the OH stretch clearly show that the interfacial water reorganization continues above 0.1 mM bulk concentration.
+Further investigations with molecular dynamics simulations can elucidate the origins of this peak as it was done in the case of 3600 cm-1 peak appearing in the presence of PtCl62- and PdCl42- anions.
+Nevertheless, VSFG studies of the OH stretch clearly show that the interfacial water reorganization continues above 0.1 mM bulk concentration, consistent with SeCN- reorganization identified by XR and XFNTR experiments.

 Figure 7 summarizes the interpretation obtained by comparing all experimental data presented above.
 The change in interfacial water structure due to the adsorption of SeCN- ions as a function of KSeCN bulk concentration is demonstrated schematically by considering the three concentrations where the notable changes are observed.
-At very low concentration, 0.00025 mM, SeCN- ions are present only in diffuse layer without affecting Stern layer water structure.
-The total coverage is saturated around 0.5 mM bulk concentration according to XFNTR result, and at 2.5 mM, SeCN- ions start to move to Stern layer.
+At very low concentration, 0.00025 mM, majority of SeCN- ions are in diffuse layer.
+The total coverage is saturated around 0.5 mM bulk concentration according to XFNTR result, but ions further reorganize at the interface.
 At 25 mM, ions are significantly adsorbed at Stern layer which continue to reorganize until 100 mM bulk concentration.
 These results highlight the importance of investigating the anion adsorption and the corresponding interfacial water structure for the better understanding of chemical, physical, and biological processes.

-Figure 5.
+Figure 7.
 Schematic summarizing the results obtained from XFNTR, VSFG, and XR studies regarding the interfacial SeCN- and water organization as a function of bulk KSeCN concentration. (a) 0.00025 mM, ions are only in diffuse layer, (b) 2.5 mM, ions start to move to Stern layer but still majority of the ions are in diffuse layer, and (c) 25 mM KSeCN, ions are now mostly in Stern layer.